PerMalmberg/du-yfs/Manual.md

 No matter which option you chose you can always adjust the routes at a later date.
 There is also the option to use gravity-aligned in combination with extra waypoints at the end of the route in space to maneuver the elevator into its target destination.

+### Aligning the elevator to your ground construct

+To get a near-perfect alignment of the elevator to your ground construct, follow these steps.

+1. Place a Programming Board on the construct that will determine what constitutes as "vertically up".
+2. Connect a screen to the programming board.
+3. Select the direction you want to align to and paste one of the four code snippets below into `unit -> start`, whichever is appropriate.

+    * Align to forward vector
+      ```lua
+      local Vec3 = require("cpml/vec3")
+      local v = Vec3(construct.getWorldOrientationForward())
+      local s = string.format("align-to-vector -x %0.14f -y %0.14f -z %0.14f", v.x, v.y, v.z)
+      slot1.setCenteredText(s)
+      unit.exit()
+      ```
+    * Align to backwards vector
+      ```lua
+      local Vec3 = require("cpml/vec3")
+      local v = -Vec3(construct.getWorldOrientationForward())
+      local s = string.format("align-to-vector -x %0.14f -y %0.14f -z %0.14f", v.x, v.y, v.z)
+      slot1.setCenteredText(s)
+      unit.exit()
+      ```
+    * Align to right vector
+      ```lua
+      local Vec3 = require("cpml/vec3")
+      local v = Vec3(construct.getWorldOrientationRight())
+      local s = string.format("align-to-vector -x %0.14f -y %0.14f -z %0.14f", v.x, v.y, v.z)
+      slot1.setCenteredText(s)
+      unit.exit()
+      ```
+    * Align to left vector
+      ```lua
+      local Vec3 = require("cpml/vec3")
+      local v = -Vec3(construct.getWorldOrientationRight())
+      local s = string.format("align-to-vector -x %0.14f -y %0.14f -z %0.14f", v.x, v.y, v.z)
+      slot1.setCenteredText(s)
+      unit.exit()
+      ```

+4. Start the Programming Board and copy the command from the screen (CTRL-L to to open editor while pointing to the screen).
+   * The command is the part in the `text = ....` section of the screen code.
+Do not copy the quotation marks.
+5. Start the elevator, enter manual control mode and raise it up slightly using the `move` command.
+Manual mode is needed to prevent it to shutdown automatically.
+6. Paste the command into Lua-chat and press enter to perform the alignment.
+   * Showing the widgets (`show-widgets 1`) and looking in the "Rotation" widget, under "Axis/Yaw", at the _offset_ value will tell you when it is aligned.
+7. Once aligned, either hold C or use the `move` command to set it down again.
+8. Turn off the elevator.

 ### Gravity-aligned setup

 1. Place the elevator at the ground location you want it at and make sure that it is facing the desired direction.
 It is recommended that you use a voxel floor instead of the ground.